OpenTails/tail_app/README.md

 To Turn off Developer Mode

-1. go to More -> Settings -> Developper Mode
+1. go to More -> Settings -> Developer Mode
 2. Turn off `showDebugging`

 </details>